As a Social Media Monitoring company, the quality of our coverage is integral to our performance as a business: but what exactly does that mean?

 Coverage of sites like LinkedIn and Facebook are notoriously difficult to retrieve data from, as both networks have a stringent set of scraping rules and privacy controls that prevent us from taking everything published on those platforms.

-We do however, have relationships with a number of the key networks to ensure our coverage is as good as it can possibly be.
+We do however, have relationships with a number of the key networks to ensure our coverage is as good as it can possibly be, including being a Twitter Certified Product.
 These relationships can lead to 100% access to social data.

 International nuances such as the East’s preference for sites like RenRen, Wiebo and Orkut are also considerations we take into account when determining which sites to crawl.